Harry Forrester (footballer)

-Harry Lee Forrester (born 2 January 1991) is an English football coach and former professional footballer who played as a attacking midfielder.
+Harry Lee Forrester (born 2 January 1991) is an English football coach and former professional footballer who played as an attacking midfielder.

 Although primarily an attacking midfielder, he was deployed in a number of positions including on the left wing.
 He came through the youth teams of Watford and Aston Villa and would later play in the Scottish Premiership for Rangers and Kilmarnock in the Football League for Brentford, Doncaster Rovers and AFC Wimbledon.
 He spent the final five years of his career playing in Iran and the United States for Tractor, Machine Sazi, Orange County SC and Los Angeles Force.

 He was capped at youth level at England U16 and U17 level with a combined 9 caps.
 He now resides in California and runs a soccer academy.

 Club career

 Watford

 In 2000, Forrester joined Watford from Northampton Town.
 As Forrester was only ten years old, Watford paid Northampton £13,000 in compensation.